eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 reference certification or a minimum set of risks to be mitigated.

-The guiding principles will take into consideration the composite nature of the EUDI Wallets, as well as the potential different architectures considering that the amending Regulation is technology and architecture neutral.
+The guiding principles will take into consideration the composite nature of the Wallet Solution, as well as the potential different architectures considering that the amending Regulation is technology and architecture neutral.
 Guidance on certification will allow for various proposed architecture models (including components, security functions, threats,